Quaker faith in action

 - require us to search for ways in which we can live them out for ourselves.

 It’s not easy, but with loving advice and a supportive community Quakers are encouraged to keep trying.

 Truth and integrity

 Quakers try to live according to the deepest truth we know, which we believe comes from God.
 This means speaking the truth to all, including people in positions of power.
 Integrity is the guiding principle we set for ourselves and expect in public life.

 Justice, equality and community

-Perhaps Quakers are best known for our peace testimony.
-This arises from our conviction that love is at the heart of existence and all human beings are equal in the eyes of God, and that we must live in a way that reflects this.
-The peace testimony has led Quakers to refuse military service, and to become involved in a wide range of peace activities, from practical work in areas affected by violent conflict to the development of alternatives to violence at all levels from personal to international.
+Quakers are perhaps best known for our peace testimony.
+This arises from our conviction that love is at the heart of existence and all human beings are equal in the eyes of God.
+Our way of life must therefore reflect this.
+The peace testimony has led Quakers to refuse military service and to become involved in a variety of peace activities.
+These range from practical work in areas affected by violent conflict to the development of alternatives to violence at all levels – from the personal to the international.
 Read more about Quakers and peace.